 This comment is a policy matter unable to be addressed by the Subdivision Regulations, but could be addressed in the General Plan or Zoning Regulations.
 Although conditions of map approval can require agricultural, conservation, and/or open space easements, these are already provided for in the General Plan.
-Lot sizes are established in both zoning and General Plan policies that are intended to protect agricultural lands for agricultural use.
+Lot sizes are established in both zoning and General b.
+Clarify procedures for processing Type A and Type B Certificates of Compliance (CoC).

+Plan policies that are intended to protect agricultural lands for agricultural use.
 These amendments would not affect those policies.